sAleksovski/react-native-android-widget/docs/docs/update-widget.md

 # Update Widget

-There are two ways to update a widget once it is added on the home screen.
+There are three ways to update a widget once it is added on the home screen.

 ## updatePeriodMillis